-RESOURCE See Appendix C for a complete listing of keyboard shortcuts.
+RESOURCE See 11.4 below for a complete list of keyboard shortcuts.

+3.2.13.
 Fields with Non-White Background

 Items in fields that appear with a non-white background can be selected-but cannot be modified directly in that field.